-Nearly every attempt at drug approval for Alzheimer's has failed.
+Most attempts at drug approval for Alzheimer's have failed.

-Despite billions of dollars invested by the NIH and the biopharmaceutical industry in research programs to develop novel therapeutics for Alzheimer's, the FDA has only approved two new drugs for Alzheimer's since 2003; in June 2021, aducanumab (Biogen, Inc) received approval from the FDA for the treatment of Alzheimer's using the accelerated approval pathway and in July 2023, Leqembi (Eisai) received full approval by the FDA for treatment of Alzheimer's disease.
-Since 2003, many new types and classes of drugs have been developed and tested in Alzheimer's, including monoclonal antibodies, gamma secretase modulators and inhibitors, β -site amyloid precursor protein cleaving enzyme inhibitors, receptor for advanced glycation end-products inhibitors, nicotinic partial agonists and allosteric modulators, serotonin subtype receptor antagonists, and others.
-Except for Biogen's and Eisai's approvals, referred to above, virtually all of these scientific programs have failed in clinical testing.
+Despite billions of dollars invested by the NIH and the biopharmaceutical industry in research programs to develop novel therapeutics for Alzheimer's, the FDA has only approved three new drugs for Alzheimer's since 2003; in June 2021, aducanumab (Biogen, Inc) received approval from the FDA for the treatment of Alzheimer's using the accelerated approval pathway; in July 2023, Leqembi (Eisai) received full approval by the FDA for treatment of Alzheimer's.
+Since 2003, many new types and classes of drugs have been developed and tested in Alzheimer's, including monoclonal antibodies, gamma secretase modulators and inhibitors, $\beta$ -site amyloid precursor protein cleaving enzyme inhibitors, receptor for advanced glycation end-products inhibitors, nicotinic partial agonists and allosteric modulators, serotonin subtype receptor antagonists, and others.
+Except for Biogen's, Eisai's and Eli Lilly's approvals, referred to above, virtually all of these scientific programs have failed in clinical testing.